Ray Evans: Career

 Livingston and Evans did not hit the top until 1946, when they set the music publishing business on fire with "To Each His Own," which reached number one on the Billboard charts for three different artists, and occupied the top five positions on the "Most Played On the Air" chart for four different weeks (August 24, 1946, and again on September 7, September 14 and October 5, five versions appeared simultaneously in the Top Ten).
-"Buttons and Bows" (1947) was their next multi-million seller", written for the movie The Paleface, with four artists reaching the top ten in 1948, and won the Academy Award for Best Song.
+"Buttons and Bows" (1947) was their next multi-million seller, written for the movie The Paleface, with four artists reaching the top ten in 1948.
+For that song, the duo earned their first major award, the Academy Award for Best Song.
 They finished off the decade with 1949's "Mona Lisa", written for the movie Captain Carey, U.S.A..
 It was a chart hit for seven popular and two country artists in 1950, sold a million for Nat King Cole, and won the pair another Best Song Oscar.

 Livingston and Evans, both members of ASCAP, won their third Academy Award for the song "Que Sera Sera", featured in the Alfred Hitchcock movie The Man Who Knew Too Much and sung by Doris Day.
 Another popular song that he and Livingston wrote for a film was the song "Tammy", written for the 1957 movie Tammy and the Bachelor.
 The song was nominated for an Academy Award for Best Song.
 Livingston and Evans also wrote popular TV themes for shows including Bonanza and Mr. Ed.

-Their Christmas song "Silver Bells" intended for the 1951 Bob Hope film The Lemon Drop Kid, has become a Christmas standard.
+Despite initial doubt on their part that the song would be commercially successful, their Christmas song "Silver Bells", intended for the 1951 Bob Hope film The Lemon Drop Kid, has become a Christmas standard.

 Evans appeared as himself with Livingston in the film Sunset Boulevard in the New Year's Eve party scene.

 In 1958, the song-writing team was nominated for a Tony Award for the musical Oh, Captain!.
 Evans also collaborated separately with Michael Feinstein, Henry Mancini, Max Steiner, and Victor Young.
 The song "Dear Heart" from the 1964 film of the same name was written by Livingston and Evans with Henry Mancini; it was nominated for an Oscar and for the Song of the Year Grammy Award, and was recorded multiple times, charting for Andy Williams, Jack Jones, and Henry Mancini.